 Chapter Forty-Eight - Law 48 - Assume Formlessness

-My Favorite Quotes from The 48 Laws of Power
+What are good quotes from The 48 Laws of Power?

 "Never waste valuable time, or mental peace of mind, on the affairs of others—that is too high a price to pay...
 What you do not react to cannot drag you down in a futile engagement."